Owzok/SPIMI-Info-Retrieval/README.md

 - Building an inverted index from a collection of documents.
 - Support for tokenization, stop word removal, and stemming.
 - ISAM indexation for search optimization.
+- We have merged multiple stoplists over the internet to make the best one possible.
 - Querying the inverted index to retrieve relevant documents.

 ### Prerequisites